0xDononymous/DeFILnR/contracts/README.md

 ## Deploy

+1. Set address in the Membership.s.sol
-Run `./script/deploy_goerli.sh` to deploy to Goerli testnet (please ensure you have some Goerli testnet ETH before deploying).
+2. Run `./script/deploy_goerli.sh` to deploy to Goerli testnet (please ensure you have some Goerli testnet ETH before deploying).
-Run `./script/deploy_tiergater_basegoerli.sh` to deploy to basegoerli testnet (please ensure you have some basegoerli testnet ETH before deploying).
+3. Run `./script/deploy_tiergater_basegoerli.sh` to deploy to basegoerli testnet (please ensure you have some basegoerli testnet ETH before deploying).
+4. Run `./script/set_state.sh` to set the smart contract address states to the deployed address.

 ## Update smart contract addresses